zyazyaG/Kings_County_Home_Price_Analysis/README.md

 2. Buczynski, B. 2019.
 "5 Proven Ways to Increase Home Value".
 NerdWallet.
 Available at: https://www.nerdwallet.com/blog/mortgages/how-to-increase-home-value/
 3. Taylor, A.B.
 2019.
 "11 Features That Will Sell Your Home Faster".
 Kiplinger.
 Available at: https://www.kiplinger.com/slideshow/real-estate/T010-S001-home-features-today-s-buyers-want-most/index.html
 4. Crow, S. 2019.
 "50 Clever Ways to Instantly Add Value to Your Home".
 BestLife.
 Available at: https://bestlifeonline.com/home-value-upgrades/
-5. 2018.
+5. Unknown author.
+2018.
 "5 Features That Make A Property Valuable".
 House Flipping School.
 Available at: https://houseflippingschool.com/5-features-valuable/
 6. Ludwick, R. 2019.
 Personal correspondence.
 7. Yeh, K. "Duplex vs. Single-Family Home: What's the difference and which one should I invest in?".
 Homebuyer's School by Brookfield Residential.
 Available at: https://stories.brookfieldresidential.com/homebuyersschool/duplex-vs.-single-family-home-whats-the-difference-and-which-one-should-i-invest-in
 8. "This is What Could Happen to Your Resale Value if You Add an Accessory Dwelling Unit (ADU) to Your Silicon Valley Property".
 Acton ADU.
 Available at: https://actonadu.com/blog/this-is-what-could-happen-to-your-resale-value-if-you-add-an-accessory-dwelling-unit-adu-to-your-silicon-valley-property